hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

-To fit the model to the data at the current coordinates (e.g. to fit one spectrum at a particular point in a spectrum-image), use :py:meth:`~.model.BaseModel.fit`.
+To fit the model to the data at the current coordinates (e.g. to fit one spectrum at a particular point in a spectrum-image), use :meth:`~.model.BaseModel.fit`.
 HyperSpy implements a number of different optimization approaches, each of which can have particular benefits and/or drawbacks depending on your specific application.
 A good approach to choosing an optimization approach is to ask yourself